seongminwoo/lucy-xss-filter/README.md

 ![Lucy-XSS Filter structure.jpg](https://raw.githubusercontent.com/naver/lucy-xss-filter/master/docs/images/XssFilter_Structure.png)

 ## XssPreventer
-- Use the apache-common-lang3 library to prevent XSS attack.
+- Use the apache-common-lang library to prevent XSS attack.
   (https://commons.apache.org/proper/commons-lang/javadocs/api-3.1/org/apache/commons/lang3/StringEscapeUtils.html#escapeHtml4%28java.lang.String%29)

 - The difference with the XssFilter, It is a simple conversion of all strings as follows, so as not to be able to recognize the HTML tag.